pldn/LDWizard-old/docs/design.md

   <dd>Undoes the selection of the key column.
 The user must choose a different key column or must use the default option (i.e., the respective row numbers).</dd>
 </dl>

-If the user does not specify a key column, the row number will be used.
+If the user does not specify a key column, the row number will be used instead.
 The first row receives row number 1.
-Row numbers are guaranteed to be unique.
+Row numbers are guaranteed to be unique.  **See [#27](TODO) for an idea to change, and possibly improve, this.**

 #### 4.2.1.d Setting a class

-A table scope configuration that determines the class that every RDF subject term will be an instance of.
+A [table scope](#table-scope) configuration that determines the class that every RDF subject term will be an instance of.

-The developer is able to pre-configure this component to provide class suggestions from a specific vocabulary or domain.
+The developer is able to configure this component to provide class suggestions from a specific vocabulary or domain.

+The developer is able to configure a default class that will be used if no class is configured by the Domain Expert.

-If the user does not specify a class, then `rdfs:Resource` will be used.
+If the developer does not configure a default class, the most generic class `rdfs:Resource` will be used.

-#### 4.2.1.e Setting a predicate term
+#### 4.2.1.e Setting properties

-A column scope configuration that allows one RDF predicate term to be selected for each column.
+A [column scope](#column-scope) configuration that allows one RDF property to be configured for one or more columns.

-The developer is able to pre-configure this component to provide predicate suggestions from a specific vocabulary or domain.
+The developer is able to pre-configure this component to provide property suggestions from a specific vocabulary or domain.

-Ideally, the header label of each column can be used to provide an initial suggestion for the general user.
+Ideally, the header label of each column can be used to provide an initial suggestion.
+For example, if the header label is "author" the initial suggestion may be TODO when the XYZ vocabulary is used.

-If a column was chosen as the key column (Section [TODO](#todo)), then this column cannot be configured in this configuration.
+If a column was chosen as the key column (Section [4.2.1.c](#TODO)), then that column cannot be configured in this configuration.
+(The key column will always use the `rdf:type` property.)

-If the general user does not specify a predicate for a column, a new IRI will be composed out of the base IRI followed by a normalized version of the header label.
-Normalization is needed to ensure that all predicate terms are valid IRIs.
+If the Domain Expert does not specify a property for one or more columns, a new property IRI will be created based on the header label and the vocabulary prefix (Section [4.2.1.b](#TODO)).
+For this, the header label will be normalized to ensure that the resulting property IRI is syntactically valid.

-The user is able to skip columns on a per-column basis (e.g., a skip option could be part of the predicate selection element).
+The Domain Expert is able to skip one or more columns.
+For example, a "skip option" choice could be part of the property selection element.

-If the predicate IRIs are not unique, a dialog with the following options is presented to the user:
+If the property IRIs are not unique, a dialog with the following options is presented to the Domain Expert:

 <dl>
   <dt>Modify</dt>